 This sense of purpose, this perseverance is about the common good, the noble struggle for equal rights for all individuals.
 On a campus that talks so much about social justice we must learn to not just talk but to crawl, to walk, to run and to fly when it comes to making a finer world to live in.

 Share the dialogue, thoughts, dreams that you have in a speech or in spoken word with the rest of us, so that we can be inspired and challenged.

 Those chosen will be invited to the November 9th event where finalist will be selected.
 All selected pieces will be published on line for the community to read and reflect on.

 This year’s winners will not only receive a cash prize, but all be asked to share their speeches, spoken word at the 7th Annual Interfaith Ceremony, January 15, 2018.

 We are allowing participants to submit an oratorical speech or a spoken word piece.
 All speeches or spoken word pieces must incorporate the theme and will be limited to four (4) minutes.
 Your submission can focus on today’s civil right movement, current events, and other social justice issues in the World, United States, or at La Salle University.
 Submissions may relate to Dr. King’s achievements and philosophy of non-violent opposition to social injustice, as well as other related issues, such as religion, race, class, gender, age, sexual orientation and ability.

-If you wish to enter the Oratorical/Spoken Word Contest, please complete the application online before MONDAY February 6, 2017 @ 9:00 AM.
-For those selected from the paper screen, auditions dates will be February 14, 2017 and February 15, 2017.
+If you wish to enter the Oratorical/Spoken Word Contest, please complete the application online before , 2017 THURSDAY, October 19th @ 9:00 AM.
+For those selected from the paper screen, auditions dates will be October 26th, 2017 and October 27th, 2017.